ucd-os-fuschia-s18/pintos/DOC_P1.md

 `struct` member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.**

-The folowing members were added to *struct* thread:
+The folowing members were added to `struct thread`:

-int init_priority - the priority of the thread
+`int init_priority` - the priority of the thread

-struct lock *waiting_lock - lock that a thread is waiting on
+`struct lock *waiting_lock` - lock that a thread is waiting on

-struct list donations_list - list of threads waiting on locks
+`struct list donations_list` - list of threads waiting on locks

-struct list_elem donation_elem - element that can be added to another thread's donations list
+`struct list_elem donation_elem` - element that can be added to another thread's donations list

 **B2: Explain the data structure used to track priority donation.
 Use ASCII art to diagram a nested donation.
 (Alternately, submit a